peterrwilson99/miguel-next/README.md

 Portfolio for Miguel Manguerra for future job opportunities and a place to reflect on past work.

-The overall tech stack is as follows:
+The overall tools used as follows:

 - React and JavaScript for language
 - Vercel for Deployment